Multi-fermion systems with contact theories: Results:

-Results presented thus far, substantiate the hypothesis of unstable $P$-wave states for $A\leq 6$, only.
-To investigate conceivable deviations from the linear dependence of $\lc$ on $A$, particularly in form of divergences, we employ a two-fragment local single-channel resonating-group approximation (to be detailed in upcoming communication as an extension of Refs.~\cite{PhysRev.52.1083,Naidon_2016}).
-This expansion formulates the (\abb)-body system as a two-body problem of a ``frozen'' core with $A$ particles and the fermion which is expelled out of the $S$-wave Pauli shell.
-The halo character of the systems under consideration motivates a one-parameter representation of the symmetric core as a product of harmonic oscillator ground states, because the increasingly large gap between $B(A)$ and $B(A-1)$ does not allow for a core excitation by the out-of-shell particle.
+Results presented thus far, support the hypothesis of unstable $P$-wave states for $A\leq 6$, only.
+To investigate conceivable deviations from the linear dependence of $\lc$ for $A>6$, particularly in form of divergences, we employ a two-fragment, local, single-channel, resonating-group approximation (to be detailed in an upcoming communication as an extension of ~\cite{PhysRev.52.1083,Naidon_2016}).
+We thereby formulate the (\abb)-body system as a two-body problem of a ``frozen'' core with $A$ particles in $S$-shell and one particle which cannot occupy a state in the same shell.
+The accuracy of the approximation is expected to improve at larger $A$ because of the increasing binding per particle in the $S$-wave cluster with its dimension~\cite{manybosons}.
+More specifically, the gap between $B(A)$ and $B(A-1)$ widens, and a core excitation by the out-of-shell particle is inhibited.
+In practice, this approximation is employed for large cutoffs where the system is unstable and, therefore, clustered into two fragments.
+Then the cutoff is decreased to the critical point $\lc$ at which these two fragments just bind (for $\Lambda\ll\lc$, the approximation becomes less accurate).
+To parametrize the $A$-body fragment wave function we employ a one-parameter representation of the symmetric core as a product of harmonic oscillator ground states.
 For $A \leq 7$, this parameter is fitted to the SVM results for the rms radius of the core.
-For larger $A$, we match the core wave function with the liquid drop model formula $r_\text{rms}\propto A^{1/3}$ as it was found to be a good description for such systems in Ref.~\cite{manybosons}.
+For larger $A$, we match the core wave function with the liquid drop model formula $r_\text{rms}\propto A^{1/3}$ as it was found to be a good description for such systems in ~\cite{manybosons}.

-Away from unitarity, we find $\lc(A)$ to abandon the linear increase found for small $A$. $\lc$ increases up to a maximum number of particles $A^*$, while this maximum and the associated $\lc(A^*)$ both increase with $\Pe$ (compare maxima of the blue and red curves in \figref{fig:RGM}).
-At unitarity, we find a linear dependence up to $A>100$.
-The existence of $A^*$ and the deviation from the linear $\Lambda_c\propto A$ relation thus appears to be an effect of deviating from unitarity.
-In combination with the microscopic results, this confirms the main hypothesis of this work, namely, that a system at unitarity cannot support stable states in the zero-range limit if it contains indistinguishable fermions.
+Away from unitarity, we find $\lc(A)$ to abandon the linear increase found for small $A$. $\lc$ increases up to a maximum number of particles $A^*$, while this maximum and the associated $\lc(A^*)$ both increase with $\Pe$ (compare maxima of the blue and red curves in~\figref{fig:RGM}).
+At unitarity, we find a linear dependence up to $A > 100$ (yellow curve in~\figref{fig:RGM}).
+The existence of $A^*$ and the developing nonlinear relation between $\Lambda_c$ and $A$ thus appear to be effects of the deviation from unitarity.
+In combination with the microscopic results for lighter systems, this confirms the main hypothesis of this work, namely, that a finite system at unitarity cannot support stable states in the zero-range limit, i.e. $\Lambda \rightarrow \infty,$ if it contains indistinguishable fermions.